The following Officers were recorded as members of the 140th Regiment Royal Artillery in March 1940

 Gunner Reginald WOOLSTON, died 29/05/1940, Age 19 (killed by mortar fire manning a field gun alongside Major Christopherson)

-BREAKOUT TO WATOU, 29th-31st MAY 1940
+BREAKOUT TO WATOU BURIALS, 29th-31st MAY 1940

 Hotton Commonwealth War Cemetery, Luxembourg Region, Belgium